Liusixin/arc4nix/README.md

 If you're using any of these functions, it is extremely welcomed to provide me some example how they work as python scripts.
 Some of them are not supported by ArcGIS Runtime.
 If you figured out how to call these functions via arc4nix (not through `send` function), please also let me know and I will add supports for them.

 ## Limitations
+- Trying to call functions not listed in [supported function](https://developers.arcgis.com/java/guide/local-server-geoprocessing-tools-support.htm) will trigger a "Tool is not licensed" error.
+To run these tools with arcpy4nix, you have to set up an ArcGIS Server backend.
-- Passing arc4nix.env to arcpy.env on local server is not supported.
+- Passing arc4nix.env to arcpy.env to server is not supported.
 You need manually set environments in "predefined block".
 WIP
-- It it not possible to retrieve any vector dataset from "in_memory" workspace
+- It it not possible to retrieve any vector dataset from "in_memory" workspace.
+If you work with "in_memory" workspace, remember save them to a physical path at the end.
 - `Geometry`, `SpatialReferece`, `Extent` classes are not supported now.
 Implementation is planning.
 - All classes in `arcpy.da` package are not supported.
 Implementation is nearly impossible.
+With best efforts, it is possible to implement a low-efficent SearchCursor dummy class.
 There is no benefits to CRUD geospatial data locally using `arcpy.da`.
 Please use [gdal/ogr] instead.

 ## License
 arc4nix is licensed under GPLv3 with ESRI software excpetion.